CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 ### Next Steps
 Building up on my current code, I plan to implement the following things :
 * Mesh geometry: Using the assimp library, I plan to import obj meshes in the scene to get awesome renders
-* Subsurface scattering: Currently my Subsurface scattering method does not give very nice results, I plan to improve that.
 * Non perfect specular: This is easy to implement and would give me good physically correct specular highlights.
 * Make it fast: And yes, optimize the code futher to make the renderer even faster.